Kanak News

 Kanak News is an Odia language cable and satellite news channel in Bhubaneswar, Odisha, India.
-This channel was launched in 2009 as Kanak TV.
+The channel was launched in 2009 as Kanak TV.
 Its headquarters is in Bhubaneswar and is operated by Eastern Media Pvt.
 Limited.
-Kanak News Channel added on GSAT 10 satellite as a free to air channel.
+Kanak News Channel is on GSAT 10 satellite as a free-to-air channel.

 Its tagline is "Paribartanara Swara".
 As of 2015, programs include Jatra Chalichi, Jeebanara Canvas, Business Leaders, Crime Reporter, and Page 3.